 Located a picturesque three-hour drive from Canberra, the Snowy Mountains is home to an alpine wilderness of rivers, mountains and glacial lakes.
 From summer wildflowers and horse riding treks to great skiing and snowboarding, this region offers plenty of seasonal activities to do and discover whatever the weather.

 In winter, ski or snowboard at popular resorts including Thredbo, with its beautiful alpine village, Perisher (the largest ski resort in the southern hemisphere), the family-friendly Mount Selwyn, and Australia's highest ski resort, Charlotte Pass.

 The snow season runs from June to October, with peak seasons in late July to August.
 With a range of terrains to suit beginners as well as seasoned snow lovers, you can enjoy chairlift rides with family and friends, night ski under the stars, or sit back and relax with the region’s great restaurants and cafes.

-In spring and summer, the snow melts into clear alpine streams perfect for fishing.
-With an abundance of Atlantic salmon and brook, brown and rainbow trout, you can cast your lines at Lake Eucumbene, Tumut River and Lake Jindabyne, or take lessons in Jindabyne and Thredbo.
-The lakes of the Snowy Mountains Hydro Scheme fill for boating, fishing, paddling and sailing, while sightseeing driving tours to key locations of the scheme are also popular.
+In spring and summer, the snow melts into clear alpine streams perfect for salmon and trout fishing.
+With an abundance of Atlantic salmon and brook, brown and rainbow trout, you can cast your lines at Lake Eucumbene, Tumut River, Lake Jindabyne, Bombala's streams or take lessons in Jindabyne and Thredbo.
+The spectacular lakes of the Snowy Mountains Hydro Scheme fill for boating, fishing, paddling and sailing, and sightseeing driving tours to key scheme locations are also popular.

 With spectacular displays of wildflowers across the Main Range and Mount Kosciuszko, soak in rugged landscapes with bushwalks starting from Charlotte Pass or Thredbo.
 In a place steeped with legend and fame of the Man from Snowy River, you may even see a brumby (wild horse) on a bushwalk, along with countless kangaroos, wallabies, wombats and birds.
 Alternately check out the region's magnificent scenery and wildlife at the Charles Davis Photograpy Gallery in Cooma.

 Scenic drives and caves